Everything You Want To Know About Teaching English As A Second Language

 The short answer?
 Anyone!

 The long answer?
 If you have a degree, any degree, and can pass a criminal record check, then you can be an English teacher in South Korea.
-Though other countries may require different levels of certification (some require Teachers of English to Speakers of Other Language (TESOL) certification or some other form of specific English as a Second Language training), in South Korea, foreign English speakers are used for applied, conversational teaching and for the most part, can learn any other technical skills once they arrive.
+Though other countries (and some schools in South Korea) may require different levels of certification (some require Teachers of English to Speakers of Other Language (TESOL) certification or some other form of specific English as a Second Language training), in South Korea, foreign English speakers are used for applied, conversational teaching and for the most part, can learn any other technical skills once they arrive.
 If you are planning to get a job at a university, a master’s degree, experience, or a connection with that university will usually be required.
 The same goes for teaching at a public school rather than a hagwon (private school).

 English language education was introduced to Korea by the Joseon government in 1883 when they opened an English language school in order to train interpreters, and since then has been the most popular foreign language learned in the country.

 English is currently one of the most widely spoken and written languages in the world — over 380 million people speak it as a native language and a staggering 700 million speak it as a foreign language.
-It is the language of international business and more than half of the world’s scientific and technological periodicals are in English.
+It is the language of international business, and more than half of the world’s scientific and technological periodicals are in English.
 It is also the language of navigation, aviation, the main language on the Internet, and five of the largest broadcasting companies in the world (CBS, NBC, ABC, BBC, CBC) transmit in English, reaching millions.
 Because a working knowledge of English is required in many fields and occupations, educational ministries around the world mandate the teaching of this language to at least a basic level.

 In other words, we are the experts.
 We are fluent in the language they are desperate to learn.
 They look to us to teach them the intricacies of not only our language, but also our mannerisms and our culture.